simonwibberley/tabangular/README.md

 Dynamic persistent tabbed content for angular.js

-## Data model
+## Tabs...

-Tabs are 'typed'.
+- are 'typed'.
 A tab type specifies the template and (optionally) controller used to compile the DOM element which represents the tab's content.

-Each tab has a unique content element which is shown while the tab is in 'focus'.
+- each have a unique content element which is shown while the tab is in 'focus'.
 By default, tabs are given new scopes which inherit from their parent scope.

-Tabs are arranged by 'areas'.
+- are arranged by 'areas'.
 A tab area represents a flat array of tabs, of which only one can be focused at a time.

+- can be moved to different areas, or to a different location in the same area.

-Tabs can be parameterised by providing an 'options' object when they are created.
+- can be parameterised by providing an `options` object when they are created.

-Tabs provide a simple events system for communicating with their instantiators.
+- provide a simple events system for communicating with their instantiators.

-Tabs are optionally persisted on a per-area basis.
+- are optionally persisted on a per-area basis.
 This is done by serializing an array of the open tabs along with their `options` objects.

 ## Usage